mautic/user-documentation/docs/themes/manage_themes.rst

 .. vale on

-It's necessary to install a new or edited T heme as a zip package.
+It's necessary to install a new or edited Theme as a zip package.
 The zip package must have the same structure as the preinstalled Themes and the config.json file must be present in the root folder of the zip package.
 The :xref:`themes developer documentation` contains more on that.

 .. note::

     You must select and zip all the files when creating the zip package.
-Ensure that you don't zip the file folder, otherwise, the Theme won't install.
+Ensure that you don't zip the files within a folder, otherwise the Theme won't install.

-You can build and install your own Forms Theme using ``TWIG`` and you can also install BeeFree templates as Themes.
+You can build and install your own Forms Theme using Twig, and you can also install BeeFree templates as Themes.

-To install a user-created Theme:
+To install a Theme:

 1. Log in to Mautic.